Our case studies

 ResultsEngaging participants for more than an hour, the moderators collected around 500 statements of substance.
 Nearly 21% of those achieved a collaborative support.
 From the instant report at the end of the debate participants learned immediately about their level of consensus on major issues.
 McKinsey partner Dr. Jorge Santos da Silva was quick to congratulate the team – not only for careful preparation but also for the momentum achieved in this highly interactive format.
 To inform experts around the world about insights from the panel, McKinsey published an in-depth research paper on the topics.

-ApproachWe set up two synthetron online dialogues to identify priority actions for the conference.
-All employees were invited and the debates were segmented by seniority and geography.
+ApproachWe set up two Synthetron online dialogues to identify priority actions for the conference.
+All employees were invited and the discussions were segmented by seniority and geography.
+We developed a script together with the client to make sure that the questions would get to the matter quickly.
+Then we moderated the sessions to make sure that everything ran smoothly and that the client got the input they were looking for.

-ResultsThe analysis of the debates showed that a significant number of the employees were not aware of the strategy, and even those that were did not necessarily support or even understand it.
-This Early Warning given to senior management from the online brainstorms helped them realise that the first job was to clarify and communicate the strategy, then build alignment before asking employees to get on and implement it.
-The conference was postponed and hundreds of thousands of pounds of travel expenses not to mention the implications of disengagement or an unexpected rebellion on site were saved.
+ResultsThe analysis of the debates was done by Synthetron consultants.
+It showed that a significant number of the employees were not aware of the strategy.
+Of those aware, many did not necessarily support or even understand it.
+This early warning from the online brainstorms came as a surprise to senior management.
+However, it helped them realise that the first job was to clarify and communicate the strategy and to build alignment.
+Only after clear communication and alignment around the strategy could they ask employees to implement it.
+The conference was postponed and hundreds of thousands of pounds of travel expenses were saved.
+In addition, management avoided disengagement or an unexpected rebellion against the new strategy.
+This would not have been possible without the online dialogues.

 SituationIn November 2011 a unique experiment was set up in Belgium: the first G1000.
 One thousand randomly selected citizens were brought together in Brussels in an effort to bring together people from all regions, social classes and ages to discuss 3 topics previously identified by citizens: Social Security, the Financial Crisis and Immigration.
 The G1000 was set up using a hybrid format.
 At a mass event people at tables of 10 first listened to 20 minute expert presentations on each topic discussed under the guidance of facilitators.
 In parallel discussions took place online (G-home) and off site (G-off).
-The set up was unique in so far that the whole initiative was entirely crowdfunded, and citizen-driven and that is used a unique mass hybrid model of on-site mass interaction plus online (G-home) and offline (G-off).
+The set up was unique in a way that the whole initiative was entirely crowdfunded, and citizen-driven.
+Furthermore, it used a unique mass hybrid model of on-site mass interaction plus online (G-home) and offline (G-off).

 ApproachOn the day Synthetron ran the online part G-Home.
 More than 700 citizens joined the debates from their PC at home or work.
 Via live-streaming they first watched the 20 minute expert presentations and then joined the interactive Synthetron discussion online (60 mins).
 Eight discussions were organised with Dutch and French sessions set up in parallel on each topic.
 The discussion scripts were designed to be complementary to the G1000 on site event so that citizens co-created their best insights into what changes and solutions they felt were needed.
 Participants jointly decided some focus areas.
 Moderators guided the citizens to share and co-evaluate their ideas, opinions and reflect on ways forward.
 A quick analysis was done during the day and presented back to the G1000 room an hour later.
 The discussions were projected live in the G1000 event room for cross fertilisation.